 Anyway, being a non-accredited investor is essentially the opposite of what you read above.
 This is anyone who holds less than $1 million in total assets and earns under $200,000.

-Many real estate crowdfunding platforms in their infancy were for accredited investors.
+Many real estate crowdfunding platforms in their infancy were for accredited investors only.
 But that left the majority of us with not as many options, especially those interested in investing.

 Luckily, the government has allowed more options for non-accredited investors and real estate crowdfunding platforms opened their doors to more than the elite earners.